goatcorp/faq/steamdeck.md

 # XIVLauncher Steam Deck Installation Guide

+## Install the Steam version of FFXIV on your Steam Deck
+To use XIVLauncher, the FFXIV Free Trial or the full version of FFXIV has to be installed on your Steam Deck's **internal memory**.
+You don't need to start it at any point in time, or need to create a Steam account, it just has to be installed.
+If you don't own FFXIV on Steam, please install the Free Trial.

+This is needed for Gaming Mode to see the game window.

 ## Switch to Desktop Mode
 Press and hold the Power Button.
 Select `Switch to Desktop Mode`